The Global Carbon Market Model provides a framework for integration of data from global carbon markets into a web portal.

 The Vehicles Domain Model describes the management of information from telematics collected from vehicles, profiles, drivers, depots, and the recording of vehicle journeys.

-An Enterprise Information model provides the basis for communication and stakeholder engagement.
+An architecture model provides the basis for communication and stakeholder engagement.
 Business and technology people are increasingly speaking very different languages, from both a geolocation and a technical perspective.

 A UML model provides a focus for architecture, business process management, technology development, testing and implementation either in a data centre or the cloud.